privacybydesign/irma-documentation/yivi-docs/docs/irma-server-lib.md

 ## Configuring
 The server is configured by passing a `server.Configuration` instance to `irmaserver.New()`.
 For the options and their meaning, see [Godoc](https://godoc.org/github.com/privacybydesign/irmago/server/#Configuration).

-## Email

-Users are encouraged to provide an email address with the `Email` option in the `server.Configuration` struct, subscribing for notifications about changes in the IRMA software or ecosystem.
-[More information](irma-server.md#email).

 ## Example

 ```go